Ambassador Bonnie Jenkins currently serves as Under Secretary for Arms Control and International Security Affairs.

-Bonnie Jenkins is the Founder and Executive Director of the Women of Color Advancing Peace, Security and Conflict Transformation (WCAPS), a 501c3 nonprofit organization established in 2017.
-She is a Non-resident Senior Fellow at the Brookings Institution.
-She is also a Visiting Scholar at the Nursing School and the School of Veterinary Science at the University of Pennsylvania.
+Ambassador Bonnie Jenkins founded the Women of Color Advancing Peace, Security and Conflict Transformation (WCAPS), a 501c3 nonprofit organization established in 2017.
+She was a Non-resident Senior Fellow at the Brookings Institution.
+She was also a Visiting Scholar at the Nursing School and the School of Veterinary Science at the University of Pennsylvania.

 In 2017, Jenkins was a Joint Visiting Fellow at The Brookings Institution and the University of Pennsylvania’s Perry World House.
 Prior to that, from 2009 – 017, she was an Ambassador at the U.S. Department of State (DOS) where she served as Coordinator for Threat Reduction Programs in the Bureau of International Security and Nonproliferation.
 In that role, Jenkins coordinated the Department of State’s programs and activities to prevent weapons of mass destruction (WMD) terrorism with programs funded by other US Departments and Agencies, and with similar programs funded by other countries.
 She served as the U.S. representative to the 30-nation G7 Global Partnership Against the Spread of Weapons and Materials of Mass Destruction and chaired the Global Partnership in 2012.
 Jenkins was the Department of State’s lead to the four Nuclear Security Summits that took place from 2010 – 2016.
 Jenkins also worked closely with several international organizations including the Organization for the Prohibition of Chemical Weapons (OPCW), INTERPOL, the International Atomic Energy Agency, the World Health Organization, and the Biological Weapons Convention Implementation Support Unit.